A Level – Physics

-Students completing the full A Level will be examined on all units spread over 3 exams at the end of the second year.
+Students completing the full A Level will be examined on all units spread over three exams at the end of the second year.

 Assessment: 100% exam

-In February 2016, 28 students and the 3 Physics department staff travelled to Geneva, Switzerland to visit CERN and the Large Hadron Collider.
-We also visited the Red Cross and Red Crescent museum, had a guided tour round the UN building and even had time for a bit of sight seeing round Lake Geneva.
+Each February, around 25 students and the 3 Physics department staff travel to Geneva, Switzerland to visit CERN and the Large Hadron Collider.
+We also visit the Red Cross and Red Crescent museum, the UN building and enjoy sight seeing in Geneva.